 In case some of you are also having struggles in adulting, don’t worry, you are not alone.

-1. When a big chunk of my salary goes on bills
+1. When a big chunk of salary goes on bills and responsibilities

-Now, I’m prioritizing my life insurance and investments so somehow I feel at ease when part of my salary goes to that.
+Now, I’m prioritizing my life insurance, investments and savings so somehow I feel at ease when part of my salary goes to that.

 I only started renting last year and I’m about to move out next week.
 It’s farther from my workplace, but at least, it’s safer.
 Remember the news about a restaurant that was robbed in Makati?
 Well, it’s in my neighborhood and I live literally close to it.

 I want to live in a comfortable place.
 I mean, who wouldn’t?
 But of course, this means paying more.
 The new apartment that I’m moving in (together with my co-worker) will cost me at least PHP 6,000 per month plus the utilities.

 It would be cheaper if I’ll only rent a bed space, but I’m still not ready for it.
 I’m still trying to weigh my options since I stay at my boyfriend’s condo most of the day.

 3. When you save a lot on weekdays, but end up spending it all on a weekend out

 Tell me, I’m not the only one, right?

 Though this does not happen all the time, it happens.